 Where to book?: Book a bed or a room in Kokopelli Hostel Paracas.

 The Upcycled Hostel is officially located in Ica, and not in Huacachina.
 But it’s very close because it’s along the road to Huacachina and you only have to walk for 15 minutes to get to the oasis and the dunes are right across the street.
 This is one of the most beautiful and colorful hostels in Peru where I stayed at.
 The hostel has a great garden, with a pool, a bar, and lots of different places to lounge.
 The dorms (which are located around the garden) are very basic, but the matrasses are very comfortable.

 Pro: Huacachina is very noisy (loud music and the buggy’s that drive by), but here you won’t hear a thing, it’s beatifully furnished, the pool is amazing, breakfast is included.

 Con: It’s a little far from the oasis.

 Costs: €13 for a bed in a dorm and €33 for a private room.

 Where to book?: Book a bed or a room in The Upcycled Hostel.

 Off all the hostels in Peru on this list, the Limbo Hostel in Arequipa has the most friendly owner.
 When I arrived in this hostel after a long bus ride, I was pretty sick, and the owner immediately got me a room and called a doctor.

-He also has hundreds of tips about Arequipa (and about other places in Peru), and makes the most delicious breakfast every morning.
+He also has hundreds of tips about Arequipa (and about other places in Peru) and makes the most delicious breakfast every morning.
 I’ve met a lot of great people in this hostel, it felt like family.
 Unfortunately, I didn’t take pictures of the hostel during my stay here, because I was ill.
-But the pictures on Booking.com are certainly do the hostel justice.
+But the pictures on Booking.com are certainly doing the hostel justice.